rkarpeles/brotenfamily/wp-content/themes/adapt-child/dev_notes/task-list.md

 - change "username" in comments to "Name"

 - add modernizr library for logo (DONE)
-- create and code for PNG fallbacks on logo (NEED FOR SMALLER SIZES)
+- create and code for PNG fallbacks on logo (DONE)

 - place categories in footer for Bookshelf
 - style individual bookshelf pages